sheezer/Data-Projects/DS-Capstone/Readme.md

 The SpaceX dataset is run through different Machine Learning algorithms.
 The algorithms used are Decision Trees Classifier, Logistic Regression Classifier, Support Vector Machine and K-Neighbors Classifier.
 The accuracy for each algorithm is calculated and saved.

 *Tools: Pandas, Numpy, Scikit-Learn, Matplotlib*

+### Final Presentation
+The final presentation which involves all the details of the processes and insights for the capstone project.